Azure/ResourceModules/modules/app-configuration/configuration-store/README.md

 | [`systemAssignedIdentity`](#parameter-systemassignedidentity) | bool | Enables system assigned managed identity on the resource. |
 | [`tags`](#parameter-tags) | object | Tags of the resource. |
 | [`userAssignedIdentities`](#parameter-userassignedidentities) | object | The ID(s) to assign to the resource. |

+### Parameter: `cMKKeyName`

+The name of the customer managed key to use for encryption.
+- Required: No
+- Type: string
+- Default: `''`

+### Parameter: `cMKKeyVaultResourceId`

+The resource ID of a key vault to reference a customer managed key for encryption from.
+Required if "cMKKeyName" is not empty.
+- Required: No
+- Type: string
+- Default: `''`

+### Parameter: `cMKKeyVersion`

+The version of the customer managed key to reference for encryption.
+If not provided, the latest key version is used.
+- Required: No
+- Type: string
+- Default: `''`

+### Parameter: `cMKUserAssignedIdentityResourceId`

+User assigned identity to use when fetching the customer managed key.
+The identity should have key usage permissions on the Key Vault Key.
+Required if "cMKKeyName" is not empty.
+- Required: No
+- Type: string
+- Default: `''`

 ### Parameter: `createMode`